Skip to content

 Auth

-• Admin: used by the Packdog operator for service management (creating customers, rotating keys, deletion).
-Not customer-facing — see contact info if you need an admin operation performed.
+• Operator: used by the Packdog operator for service management (creating organizations, rotating keys, deletion).
+The master/root token.
+Not customer-facing — see contact info if you need an operator operation performed.

 Design Decisions & Edge Cases